Our Assessment Philosophy

 Our Assessment Model

 Following each assessment period, staff undergo a rigorous target setting process to generate personalised and specific targets for your child across the core subjects.
 These targets are crucial in ensuring that your child makes expected progress and addresses their areas for improvement.
-Each child will receive three targets for Numeracy, Reading and Writing following each major assessment period (October, February and May).
+Each child will receive three targets for Maths, Reading and Writing following each major assessment period (October, February and June).
 These targets will be discussed at the Mentoring Conversation to ensure the child and parents understand the target and how it can be achieved.
 Copies of these targets are sent home and placed in PPP files so that children have constant reminders about exactly what they are working towards.

 Pupil Profiles and PPP Folders